katahiromz/ImeStudy/README.md

 ## What is IMM IME?

-It is a DLL file that contains the following functions:
+It is a DLL file that contains the following exported functions:

 - `ImeInquire`
 - `ImeConversionList`